ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/permalinks-in-squarespace.md

 # Update

-Since initially writing this post, I have since turned on the [Developer Platform](http://developers.squarespace.com) for Squarespace.
+Since initially writing this post, I have since turned on the [Developer Platform][squarespace 2] for Squarespace.
 This has opened up both a bunch of possibilities, and a bunch of frustrations.[^bf]

 As mentioned previously, prior to the Developer Platform, there was no way for me to insert a Permalink to my post in the title of a Linked List item.
-So what I did was implement what James Smith [suggested](http://smithjw.me/blog/permalinking-with-squarespace).
+So what I did was implement what James Smith suggested.

-Once I turned on the Developer Platform, I knew I wanted to implement what Alex Durner [did](http://alexduner.com/blog/squarespace-permalinks), which was much more up my alley.
+Once I turned on the Developer Platform, I knew I wanted to implement what Alex Durner [did][alexduner], which was much more up my alley.

 He noticed the `{.passthrough?}` in the `blog.item` section found here: